We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 If you’re going to wear safety glasses, they should be shatterproof, right?
 We agree.
 That’s why all Stoggles eyewear is ANSI Z87.1-2020 certified.

-A high velocity impact test in which a ball bearing is fired at the lenses to determine if they’ll hold up against high-speed debris.
+- A high-velocity impact test in which a ball bearing is fired at the lenses to determine if they’ll hold up against high-speed debris.

 Side and Top Shields